nmantani/FileInsight-plugins/README.md

   Show metadata of selected region (the whole file if not selected) with ExifTool
 * Strings
   Extract text strings from selected region (the whole file if not selected)
+* String type
+  Identify type of strings such as API keys and cryptocurrency wallet addresses in the selected region (the whole file if not selected) with lemmeknow

 ### Search operations
 * Regex extraction